fusion809/fusion809.github.io/LFS/index.md

 * `cycle-wallpaper.sh` and `cycle-wallpaper.desktop` &mdash; moves us forward through the wallpapers in `~/wallpapers`.
 * `cycle-wallpaper-previous.sh` and `cycle-wallpaper-previous.desktop` &mdash; moves us backward through the wallpapers in `~/wallpapers`.
 * `cycle-wallpaper-shuffle.sh` and `cycle-wallpaper-shuffle.desktop` &mdash; moves us randomly through the wallpapers in `~/wallpapers`.
+* `specify-wallpaper.sh` and `specify-wallpaper.desktop` &mdash; specify the wallpaper (by number) that you want to be set as you desktop background.

 # Custom packages
 Some of the packages in [`~/lfs_packaging`](https://github.com/fusion809/lfs_packaging) also have build instructions in LFS and BLFS books &mdash; such as Linux PAM, Vim, rustc and packages within the xorg-apps and xorg-libs metapackages.
 I provide these custom packages sometimes to overcome build errors that the book-extraction function cause and other times to more robustly ensure I have the latest version of these packages at all times.
 Other packages are provided in this repository because LFS and BLFS do not provide them; other books in the LFS such as SLFS do provide some of these packages, but some are unique to this repository (e.g. GNU Octave and R are).